musty-codified/ProphiusLimitedAssessment/README.md

 **_DAOs_**
 The data access objects (DAOs) are present in the **_repositories_** package.
-They are all extensions of the JpaRepository Interface helping the service layer to persist and retrieve the data from MySQL.
+They are all extensions of the JpaRepository Interface helping the service layer to persist and retrieve the data from MySQL database.
-The service layer is defined in the **_services_** package and its implementation can be found under the **_services/impl_** sub-package. considering the current case study it made sense to create six services - UserService, PostService, CommentService, CommentLikeService, PostLikeService, FollowService, to satisfy the different business operations.
+The service Interfaces are defined in the **_services_** package and their implementations can be found under the **_services/impl_** sub-package.
+Considering the current case study it made sense to create six services - UserService, PostService, CommentService, CommentLikeService, PostLikeService, FollowService, to satisfy the different business operations.

 **_Security_**